Healing Binge Eating with Internal Family Systems (IFS) Therapy

 Binge eating disorder (BED) is characterized by recurring episodes of eating unusually large amounts of food while feeling a lack of control.
 These episodes come with intense feelings of guilt, shame, or distress.

-Common triggers include:
+Some common triggers include:

 Emotional stress or trauma